nmusolino/codeowners-cpp/README.md

 *Coming soon.*

+## Acknowledgements

+Codeowners-cpp uses the following libraries, which are included as git submodules:

+* [libgit2](https://libgit2.org): "a portable, pure C implementation of the Git core methods."
+* [santizers-cmake](https://github.com/arsenm/sanitizers-cmake): "CMake module to enable sanitizers for binary targets."
+* [Google Test](https://github.com/google/googletest): Google testing and mocking framework.

+The contributors to these external projects are kindly acknowledged.

 ## License

 This project is licensed under the GNU General Public License, version 3.
 See the [LICENSE](LICENSE) file for details.